CCN-Support/CCN_Wiki/docs/source/mri.rst

    - Do not clean this mirror using the wipes.
 They will degrade the reflectiveness over time.
 Use the special cleaning products stored in the same cabinet that the EYETRACKER mirror itself is kept in.

 #.
 Once the participant is in the bore, adjust the controls as needed to obtain a stable image:
   - Wheel close to lens: Focus wheel.
   - Wheel close to base: Aperture wheel.
   - Large knob near the base: Adjust eyetracker positioning in all directions.

 **In Control Room:**

-At the Eyelink station on the right side of the room, there is a cable with a yellow tag on it and is attached to a battery box labelled EYELINK (pictured below).
-This is the transducer cable--plug it into the rightmost port (labelled with "12V") on the box on top of the tower unit.
+Locate the transducer cable, identified with a yellow tag, attached to a battery box labelled EYELINK (pictured below).
+Plug it into the rightmost port (labelled with "12V") on the box on top of the tower unit.

 .. figure:: images/EYELINK_transducer.jpg
+   :width: 50%

    Transducer cable plugged into the Eyelink box.

-- Plug the eyetracker ethernet cable into your task computer.
+#.
+Plug the eyetracker ethernet cable into your task computer.
 This will be the blue cable labelled EYELINK.
-- Make sure your computer network is set to use this connection.
+#.
+Make sure your computer network is set to use this connection.
 This will be how your computer communicates with the Eyelink station to run calibration and record fixations when your scan starts.
-- Once the cables are connected to the eyetracker in the bore, turn on the tower unit.
-You will likely get errors if you try to power on before those cables are connected.
+#.
+Make sure to turn on the tower only after the cables are connected to the eye tracker in the bore.
-- The main Eyelink menu screen should appear, now that all the cables are connected and the computer is powered on.
+#.
+The main Eyelink menu screen should appear, now that all the cables are connected and the computer is powered on.

 **Calibration:**